stvp/dht/README.md

-`dht` is a [distributed hash table][wiki_dht] implementation that uses Consul and [rendezvous hashing][wiki_rendez] to distribute keys among an arbitrary number of distributed notes.
+`dht` is a [distributed hash table][wiki_dht] implementation that uses Consul and [rendezvous hashing][wiki_rendez] to distribute keys among an arbitrary number of distributed nodes.
 Because it uses rendezvous hashing to determine key placement, removing a node from the hash table is minimally disruptive in terms of key re-assignment.